 Management and security are top concerns for your software stack.
 While not a pure governance platform, SaaS management provides governance, access control, and visibility for multi-SaaS environments.

 SaaS budget creep is a constant battle.
-Companies that manage their SaaS can stay on top of their expenses and quickly take action when surprise charges emerge.
-Some SaaS Management solutions allow you to compare similar apps side by side, looking at costs, usage rates, contract terms and more.
+Companies that manage their SaaS can stay on top of their SaaS spend and quickly take action when surprise charges emerge.
+Some SaaS Management solutions allow you to compare similar apps side by side, looking at costs, app usage rates, contract terms and more.
 With that visibility, you can take decisive action for continuous cost savings.